strangehurst/PNML.jl/docs/src/IR.md

 The IR is constructed by traversing the XML and using tag names as dictonary keys.

-In the first part of parsing, a [`PnmlDict`](@ref) is filled with appropriate initial values for each xml tag.
+In the first part of parsing, a named tuple is filled with appropriate initial values for each xml tag.
 Then optional child keys have values bound as they are parsed.

-The second part of parsing instantiates objects using a `PnmlDict` as input.
+The second part of parsing instantiates objects using the named tuple as input.

 The structure of the IR follows the tree structure of a well-formed XML document and the PNML specification.